MoisesExpositoAlonso/dryAR/README.md

 ------

-### Exploratory analyses available
+### Exploratory analyses

-A limited number of analyses are available as html documents
+A limited number of analyses are available as html documents (until the manuscript is accepted, links might not work).

 (1) Growth trajectories exploration: https://github.com/MoisesExpositoAlonso/dryAR/analyses/growth.html